alex14fr/dns_privacy_proxies/README.md

 ## Installation for DNSCrypt

+- Generate the list of public resolvers with make -C dnscrypt public-resolvers.h
 - Edit dnscrypt/config.h file
 - Create the daemon chroot directory and cache databases as for DoTLS/DoHTTPS
 - Compile with make -C dnscrypt